reframejs/reframe/contributing.md

 - Common sense is the main guideline.
 - Before working on a big PR, open an issue so that we discuss your changes before you work on them.
-- Opening smallish PRs without prior discussion is fine.
+- Opening a smallish PR without prior discussion is fine.
 - There is no code style (yet).